Ovid/object-fromdata/README.md

 the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Object-FromData](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Object-FromData).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

+We've tried to keep the methods minimal, but because we're inheriting from `Object::FromData::Array` and `Object::FromData::Hash`, the latter might have keys which override the main keys.
+Those helper functions are not strictly necessary if you already know your data structure.

 # SUPPORT

 You can find documentation for this module with the perldoc command.